PAAS-Google-Insset-M2/gcp-data-collection/README.md

 ## CLoud Pub/Sub

-The Pub/Sub service is ...
+The Pub/Sub service is an asynchronous and scalable messaging service that decouples services producing messages from services processing those messages. <br/>
+It allows services to communicate asynchronously.

 For the data collection, we will use it to trigger the function that will fetch the data.